soup-bowl/node-red-sharp/README.md

 A gradual attempt to add [Sharp][#] functionality into Node-RED.

+⚠️ **This is very early stages and should be considered pre-alpha - do not use in production systems and expect changes to procedures.**

 ## Nodes

 Node arguments can be specified by the flow, or input directly to the node.